Parallel Interface (PATA)

 For an increase in throughput of the bus in ATA-4 standard, the 80-pin cable has been developed.
 This cable has 40 additional shielding earthed wires alternating through one between primary signal lines.
-Such decision reduces the mutual effect of separate signal conductors to each other, also reduces various hindrances and pickups on a cable that is necessary at work in Ultra DMA-3 mode and above.
+Such a decision reduces the mutual effect of separate signal conductors to each other, also reduces various hindrances and pickups on a cable that is necessary at work in Ultra DMA-3 mode and above.
 In 80-pin cable, there is no connection with a 34th conductor of a socket that allows the controller of a motherboard to distinguish it from 40-pin.